Mexican Chicken Tortilla Soup

-In Mexico whole chilis may be used, often toasted and the crumbled into the soup.
-I rely on dried chili powder, pure ancho if you can find it, but in this recipe regular blended chili powder also works just fine.
+- Cumin, coriander and ancho chile powder – In Mexico, whole chilis may be used, often toasted and crumbled into the soup.
+I rely on dried chili powder, pure ancho or chipotle if you can find it.
+However, in this recipe, regular blended chili powder also works just fine.

 How to Make Chicken Tortilla Soup